- Shareholders Equity

 Below diagram shows how the stock dividend accounting is done when the issue is small and large.

-90 Degree Corp has declares and issues a 20% stock dividend.
+90 Degree Corp has declared and issues a 20% stock dividend.
 On the date of declaration, the stock sells at $50/share.
 Show the accounting entries

 Below table shows the stock dividend accounting in case of small issue.